Technology & Sustainability

 Looking Forward

-For technology leaders, this convergence presents both an opportunity and a responsibility.
-By developing and deploying AI systems that advance sustainability goals, we can contribute to addressing some of the most pressing challenges facing humanity while also creating value for the organizations we serve.
+For technology leaders this is both an opportunity and a responsibility.
+Building AI that advances sustainability goals lets us work on some of the harder problems out there while creating value for the organizations we serve.